colinsauze/SCW-tutorial/_episodes/03-moving-data.md

 {:. callout}

-### Copying data using Filezilla
+### Copying data using FileZilla

-Filezilla is a graphical SCP/SFTP client available for Windows, Mac and Linux.
-You can download it from [Filezilla download](https://filezilla-project.org/download.php?type=client)
+FileZilla is a graphical SCP/SFTP client available for Windows, Mac and Linux.
+You can download it from [FileZilla download](https://filezilla-project.org/download.php?type=client)

-Open filezilla and type ```sftp://sunbird.swansea.ac.uk``` or ```sftp://hawklogin.cf.ac.uk``` into the host box.
+Open FileZilla and type ```sftp://sunbird.swansea.ac.uk``` or ```sftp://hawklogin.cf.ac.uk``` into the host box.
 Enter your username and password in the username/password boxes.

 ![Transferring files using FileZilla](../fig/filezilla1.png)